Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 reader.SetNameMode(mode);
 // mode can be Standard_True or Standard_False
 ~~~~~

-@subsubsection occt_step_7_1_4 Performing the translation of a STEP file to XDE
+### Translate a STEP file to XDE

 The following function performs a translation of the whole document:
 ~~~~~
 Standard_Boolean ok = reader.Transfer(doc);
 ~~~~~
 where *doc* is a variable which contains a handle to the output document and should have a type *Handle(TDocStd_Document)*.

-@subsubsection occt_step_7_1_5 Initializing the process of translation from XDE to STEP
+@subsection occt_step_7_2 Writing to STEP

-Here is how to initialize the process:
+The translation from XDE to STEP can be initialized as follows:
 ~~~~~
 STEPCAFControl_Writer aWriter(XSDRAW::Session(),Standard_False);
 ~~~~~

-@subsubsection occt_step_7_1_6 Setting the parameters for translation from XDE to STEP
+### Set parameters for translation from XDE to STEP

 The following parameters can be set for a translation of attributes to STEP:
-  *  Parameter for transferring colors:
+  *  For transferring colors:
 ~~~~~
 aWriter.SetColorMode(mode);
 // mode can be Standard_True or Standard_False
 ~~~~~
-  *  Parameter for transferring names:
+  *  For transferring names:
 ~~~~~
 aWriter.SetNameMode(mode);
 // mode can be Standard_True or Standard_False
 ~~~~~

-@subsubsection occt_step_7_1_7 Performing the translation of an XDE document to STEP
+### Translate an XDE document to STEP

 You can perform the translation of document by calling the function:
 ~~~~~
 IFSelect_ReturnStatus aRetSt = aWriter.Transfer(doc);
 ~~~~~
 where *doc*  is a variable, which contains a handle to the input document for transferring and should have a type *Handle(TDocStd_Document)*.

-@subsubsection occt_step_7_18 Writing a STEP file
+### Write a STEP file

 Write a STEP file with:
 ~~~~~
 IFSelect_ReturnStatus statw = aWriter.WriteFile("filename.stp");